tomas-bat/trackee-app/README.md

 The iOS app is available via public testing on the following link: https://testflight.apple.com/join/cTRdRkBc

 > [!CAUTION]
+> Firebase credentials are needed for a sucessful build & deployment of the backend app.

+> [!IMPORTANT]
-> When using the app via the Railway backend server, request times take very long because of long distances between the backend server instance and the database.
-Local backend deployment speeds up the user experience significantly.
+> The Testflight iOS app is connected to the [Railway backend app](https://trackee-app-production.up.railway.app).
+The backend app and the Firestore database are deployed in Oregon, USA.
+If you're furhter away from that location and you run the backend server locally, you may encounter longer request times due to a long distance between the backend server and the database server.

 - In order to build and run the backend application locally, you can run `./gradlew backend:run`
 - In order to build and run the iOS appliaction locally, navigate to the `ios` directory via `cd ios`, run the setup script via `scripts/setup.sh` and then you should be able to build the project via Xcode.
 Updates to signing & certificates setting may be needed.